hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 ## Requirements:
 Windows 11 ISO - download [here](https://www.microsoft.com/en-us/software-download/windows11)
 > Or use any Windows ISO of your choice

-LXD: `snap install lxd` <br/>
+LXD: ```snap install lxd```

-Distrobuilder: `snap install distrobuilder --classic` <br/>

-A Spice client to view your VM: `sudo apt-get install -y --no-install-recommends virt-viewer` <br/>
+Distrobuilder: `snap install distrobuilder --classic` A Spice client to view your VM: `sudo apt-get install -y --no-install-recommends virt-viewer`
-  You can use virt-viewer or any other Spice client
+> You can use virt-viewer or any other Spice client

 ## Creating the VM
 Run these commands in order: